 It is the blood of the cross by which we are forgiven of our sins, it is also by the blood that God raised Christ from the dead (Hebrews 13:20), justification is also by the blood (Romans 5:9).
 We are redeemed, have peace with God and are brought nigh to God, all by the precious blood of the Lamb of God.

 Because of the free gift of righteousness God is able to justify us.
 Our sins have all been forgiven but to class us as justified goes a step further, it means that God sees us as not having sinned in the first place.
 When Christ died on the cross, in God’s eyes we died with Him.
 That is, the “old man”, that person we were, the one who sinned and deserved death, died on the cross with Christ and was buried, never to come back.
 It was the "new man" who rose up from the grave with Christ.
 The “new man” is the one that is born from above, and which the Bible says, “That which is born of God cannot sin” (1 John 3:9).
 We are now talking about our quickened spirit being one with the indwelling Holy Spirit.

 Having been justified by faith, we have peace with God through our Lord Jesus Christ (see Romans 5:1).
-For in Him all the fullness (of the Godhead) was pleased to dwell, and by Him to reconcile all things to itself, having made peace by the blood of His cross --- (Colossians 1:19-20).
+For it pleased the Father that in Him all the fullness (of the Godhead) should dwell, and by Him to reconcile all things to Himself, by Him, whether things on earth or things in heaven, having made peace through the blood of His cross --- (Colossians 1:19-20).